linode/apl-docs/product/roadmap.md

 - Enable user configurable storage classes
 - Implement Gitea with a database managed by the CloudNativePG operator
 - Provide disaster recovery procedures for Otomi core applications, such as Gitea, Keycloak and Harbor
-- New secret storage engine (a replacement for Hashicorp Vault)
+- Implement a new secret management solution (as a replacement for Hashicorp Vault)

 ## 2024 Q2